 Over time (and hundreds of projects), a deep trust and understanding develops that establishes a partnership based on consistent performance, shared problem-solving, and trust.
-It is much like a quarterback and wide receiver— they have worked so closely together, with the same belief system, that they think and respond in the same way to deliver the winning play.
+It is much like a successful quarterback and wide receiver working in tandem — they have worked so closely together, with the same belief system that they think and respond in the same way to deliver the winning play.
 The other important result of having a shared vision is that the injection molder and the tool maker help each other improve at what they do — sharing or developing best practices, or expanding capabilities and opportunities, to create a long, profitable relationship — and yes, even friendship.

 It is important for tool sources to be innovative in their thinking and to stay current with software and hardware, technology, etc. Kaysun stays in touch regularly with its tool makers through phone calls, video conferencing, and sometimes on-site visits to establish design approach, approve designs, check the build process, or approve tools for shipment.

-This type of teamwork and rapid response to meet customer expectations also extends beyond the mold makers to the vendors that support the tool-making process, such as polishers, welders, jig grinders, texture houses, and companies that supply components for the molds like hot runners and cylinder suppliers.
+This type of teamwork and rapid response to meet customer expectations also extends beyond the mold makers to the vendors that support the tool-making process, such as polishers, welders, jig grinders, texture houses, and companies that supply components for the molds like hot runners and hydraulic cylinders.

 Maintaining a solid, reliable network with your injection molding tooling sources is critical for completing projects in a timely fashion, under challenging deadlines.
 And while up-front costs for quality tooling sources might be higher compared to offshore suppliers, it certainly pays to have develop strong relationship with higher-quality, domestic tooling partners.
 Want to learn more?
 Our whitepaper below will walk you through the different stages of the tooling process, explain how to optimize lifecycle costs, and more.
 Download it for free today.